Board of Assessment

 The assessors appraise all parcels to keep the County in uniformity for assessment purposes by physically looking at each new construction, and/or addition to keep property record cards up to date with accurate information.

 PLEASE NOTE: Beginning January 3, 2012, the Board of Assessment will be using a new user friendly format public access system with a new site: http://www.buckscountyboa.org.
 The data will be updated once a week.
 This site will also give you access to Residential and Commercial appeal forms, and Homestead/farmstead applications.

 All exemption requests, municipal/school district appeals and group appeal forms must be requested in writing to: The Bucks County Board of Assessment Appeals, 55 East Court Street, Doylestown, PA 18901.

-Note: The estimated tax information will be updated with 2012 rates when received from the taxing authorities.
+Note: The estimated tax information will be updated each year when the new millage rates are received from the taxing authorities.

 Board of Assessment Appeals Office

 55 E. Court Street